-Designed to solve complex motion problems, the DMC-40x0 can be used for applications involving jogging, pointto-point positioning, vector positioning, electronic gearing, multiple move sequences, and contouring.
+Designed to solve complex motion problems, the DMC-40x0 can be used for applications involving jogging, point-to-point positioning, vector positioning, electronic gearing, multiple move sequences, contouring and a PVT Mode.
 The controller eliminates jerk by programmable acceleration and deceleration with profile smoothing.
 For smooth following of complex contours, the DMC-40x0 provides continuous vector feed of an infinite number of linear and arc segments.
 The controller also features electronic gearing with multiple master axes as well as gantry mode operation.

 For synchronization with outside events, the DMC-40x0 provides uncommitted I/O, including 8 opto-isolated digital inputs (16 inputs for DMC-4050 thru DMC-4080), 8 high power optically isolated outputs (16 outputs for DMC-4050 thru DMC-4080), and 8 analog inputs for interface to joysticks, sensors, and pressure transducers.
 The DMC-40x0 also has an additional 32 I/O at 3.3V logic.
 Further I/O is available if the auxiliary encoders are not being used (2 inputs / each axis).
-Dedicated optoisolated inputs are provided for forward and reverse limits, abort, home, and definable input interrupts.
+Dedicated opto-isolated inputs are provided for forward and reverse limits, abort, home, and definable input interrupts.

-Commands can be sent in either Binary or ASCII.
-Additional software is available for automatic-tuning, trajectory viewing on a PC screen, CAD translation, and program development using many environments such as Visual Basic, C, C++ etc. Drivers for Windows XP (32 & 64 bit).
+Commands are sent in ASCII.
+Additional software is available for automatic-tuning, trajectory viewing on a PC screen, and program development using many environments such as Visual Basic, C, C++ etc. Drivers for Windows XP, Vista and 7 (32 & 64 bit) as well as Linux are available.